kayagoban/shadowlands/README.md

 Every component of Shadowlands is freely available under the MIT license.
 This is not a not-for-profit project - its only aim is to create a great new way to interact with Ethereum.

+## Security Audit (v0.16a)

+Christopher M. Hobbs of Ascia Technologies performed a security audit on Shadowlands; [here is the report.](https://github.com/kayagoban/shadowlands/shadowlands_v0.16a_audit.md)

 # This is a Proof of Concept release, not production software!

 Many things need to be done and added.
 Among them: